Privacy Policy

 B. Special Information

-Special right to object according to Art.
+Special Right to Object pursuant to Art.
 21(1) GDPR

-You have the right to object at any time, on grounds relating to your particular situation, to the processing of your personal data which is based on Article 6(1)(f) GDPR (processing for the purposes of our legitimate interests or those of a third party), in accordance with Art.
+You have the right to object, on grounds relating to your particular situation, at any time to the processing of your personal data which is based on Article 6(1)(f) GDPR (processing for the purposes of legitimate interests pursued by us or by a third party), in accordance with Art.
 21(1) GDPR.
 You can direct the objection to the address in section 1.1.

-We will then no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or the processing serves for the establishment, exercise or defense of legal claims.
+We will no longer process the personal data unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the data subject, or the processing serves the establishment, exercise, or defense of legal claims.

-In the event of your objection, you must explain to us in detail your potentially existing interests (your "particular situation"), so that we can carry out a new balancing of interests.
-If our interests in further storage do not override, the personal data stored in the course of contacting us will be deleted.
-If they still override, the data processing will be continued by us.
+In the event of your objection, you must explain in detail any existing interests you may have (your "particular situation"), so that we can conduct a new balancing of interests.
+If our interests in further storage do not prevail, the personal data stored in the course of contacting us will be deleted.
+If they still prevail, the data processing will be continued by us.